linnarsson-lab/Py_TC-720/README.md

 There are 3 operational modes which you can find below.
 Set them using the `my_device.set_mode()` function and give 0, 1 or 2 as input.

 ## Mode: 0, One value
 Set the controller to maintain one value.
 There are 3 options for values that can be set by using the `my_device.set_control_type()` function.
-Control type: 0, for controling a single temperature.
-Control type: 1, for controling a specific output level.
+Control type: 0, for controlling a single temperature.
+Control type: 1, for controlling a specific output level.
 And, Control type: 2, for use with an external power source (Not yet supported).

 The easiest option is to set one temperature:
 - set the mode to 0: `my_device.set_mode(0)`